 Manistee High School follows the Michigan Dept. of Education guidelines for "testing out" from a class in the Merit Curriculum.
 Students may request the opportunity to test out of any class for credit before enrolling in the course.
 The testing windows are: 1) the week before school starts for first semester and 2) the first semester exam days for second semester.
 A student wishing to test out must make the request at least four weeks in advance of the testing windows in writing to the counseling department.
-The appropriate teacher(s) will be contacted to make an appointment with the student and administer the testing activities such as speeches, portfolios, demonstrations, projects, essay, or labs.
+The appropriate teacher(s) will be contacted to make an appointment with the student and administer the test.
+These tests may be the final exam for the course, but may also involve other assessments or tiered testing activities such as speeches, portfolios, demonstrations, projects, essay, or labs.
 Each high school department determines these other assessments.
 The idea is to ensure that the required content expectations for that course are accurately assessed.
 A minimum score of 80% on the entire assessment is required in order to receive credit.
 If a student is successful in passing the assessment, a letter grade will not be issued, but an indication of credit (CR) will appear on the transcript.
 If a student is not successful after the first attempt he/she will be enrolled in the course.